 At this season there arises in many minds the sometimes troublesome, and

 yet pleasant, questions, “What shall I make for Christmas?”

 To the masculine members of society this is not a disturbing thought, since they have, in any case, no resource but to buy, and seem usually to enjoy a Christmas Eve onslaught upon the shops rather than a more deliberate selection.

-But the larger proportion of womankind everywhere, from grandmamma down to the little eight-year-old, prefer to make at least a few of their Christmas gifts, and to these the following suggestions may not be unacceptable.
-The range of articles described is wide enough to enable every one to select the style of work best suited to her capacity and taste; and if the directions are followed exactly, there should be no difficulty in obtaining a satisfactory result.
+But the larger proportion of womankind everywhere, from grandmamma down to the little eight-year-old, prefer to make at least a few of their Christmas gifts, and to these the following suggestions for home made gifts may not be unacceptable.
+The range of articles described is wide enough to enable everyone to select the style of work best suited to her capacity and taste; and if the directions are followed exactly, there should be no difficulty in obtaining a satisfactory result.

 silk or satin (satin is the prettier), or of either one of these

 combined with velvet.
 It is made usually in two colors, but if the

 pieces to be used are not large enough to admit of having the entire